There’s something truly special about a watercolor butterfly painting. It draws you in as both an artist and the appreciative onlooker.

 Deep pastels grab this subject with a protruding stem for it to land on so it can take a momentary pause in its busy day.

 When you look at this guy (or gal), you can’t help but join in and let your glance linger as you take your own break.

-Two glowing orange butterflies are painted against deep and vibrant contrasting greens in the background.
+Two glowing orange, colorful butterflies are painted against deep and vibrant contrasting greens in the background.